matheusvanzan/whatspy/README.md

 ## QRCode scan

-A PNG file is saved at root directory as qrcode.png for scaning with yout phone.
+A PNG file is saved at local root directory as qrcode.png for scaning with yout phone.
 WhatsPy will try to save a profile so you don't need to scan the qrcode everytime.
 Keep in mind that whatsapp logs you out if you try to login in multiple browsers.